collective/collective.contactformprotection/README.rst

             self.validator_view = validator_view

-If you have additional captcha addons or want to override the provided widget and validator view, you can override the vocabulary utility ``contactformprotection.captchavocabulary`` with your terms using.
+If you have additional captcha addons or want to override the provided widget and validator view, you can override the vocabulary utility ``contactformprotection.captchavocabulary`` with your terms.